GUDHI/gudhi-devel/src/python/doc/installation.rst

 Studio 2017.

 On `Windows <https://wiki.python.org/moin/WindowsCompilers>`_ , only Python
-≥ 3.5 are available because of the required Visual Studio version.
+:math:`\geq` 3.5 are available because of the required Visual Studio version.

 On other systems, if you have several Python/python installed, the version 2.X will be used by default, but you can force it by adding